HugoGranstrom/HugoGranstrom.github.io/_posts/2018-07-21-gravity-simulator.md

 Remember, you can always count on your best friend, the calculator!

-A heads up: running this simulation can drain quite a lot of power so if you're on a laptop, I recommend that you charger while running this.
+A heads up: running this simulation can drain quite a lot of power so if you're on a laptop, I recommend that you have your charger plugged in while running this.

 Controls:
 - Zoom: scroll